6. Idea behind the dvb-usb-framework¶

 - after several days of struggling around bug of no returning URBs fixed.

-- refactored the dibusb-driver, splitted into separate files
+- refactored the dibusb-driver, split into separate files

 - i2c-probing enabled